ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 Please folllow the websites to install it.

+# Exchange of data between application and modules
+A crucial part is how the application and the modules exchange data via the shared memory as the WASM component model is currently not standardized.
+We look at the following aspects:
+* Exchange via C types (via the established C ABI).
+Usually many programming languages have support for this, but it expects from the developer a lot of "boilerplate" code.
+* Exchange via Rust types.
+While other programming languages can read any data, the processing of Rust datatypes in other programming languages
+* Exchange via [Apache Arrow](https://arrow.apache.org/).
+Apache Arrow is an in-memory analytics format that can be read in many different programming languages and is mostly for tabular data.
+While this is less useful for standard module integration (functions with different parameters, returning value(s)), it still can be very useful for the case of ZuSearch where different modules need to process data.

 # Study
 The study here is a very simple application written in Rust that loads dynamically a module written in Rust compiled to WASM:
 * [wasm-app](./wasm-app/) - the main application that loads dynamically module1 with a parameter
 * [wasm-module1](./wasm-module1/) - an example module that has one function with a parameter name that returns the string "Hello World, Name!".
+  * Covers exchange via C types and Rust types
+* [wasm-module2](./wasm-module2/) - an example module that has a functions with the parameter "command" (i32) and a parameter containig an Arrow representation of a string

 We compile in Rust the module to the target "wasm32-wasi" (see [here](https://doc.rust-lang.org/stable/nightly-rustc/rustc_target/spec/wasm32_wasi/index.html)).

-Note: We do not use WASI at this stage, ie the wasm-module1 does simply create a custom string saying "Hello World, Name" that is later printed by the main application on the screen.
+Note: We also link the WASI modules dynamically into the module.
+However, WASI is still experimental and standardization not finalized.
+We could also circumwent the use of WASI (e.g. by not relying on std etc.), but since WASI will anyway be needed for the use case of ZuSearch (e.g. file, network accesss as well as corresponding permissions) we included it also in the study.

 # Observations

-As mentioned before, there are some limitations:
 * The application cannot be compiled to wasm32-wasi yet (although desired for the future to leverage WASM also in the ZuSearch core), because wasmtime or more specifically WASI does not seem to support this yet.
 * We use cdylib to create the WASM (but we do not need to use unsafe with WASM) - this is needed because the WASM Interface Type (WIT), ie the WASM component model is not yet fully specified and implemented
-* Including the wasmtime runtime in the application leads to a large single binary (ca. 149 MB wasmtime 0.38.1)
+* Including the wasmtime runtime in the application leads to a larger single binary (ca. 14 MB wasmtime 0.38.1 compiled as release).
+While the size is not very large, it limits the type of embedded device where to deploy it.
+However, the use case of ZuSearch also does not justify to embedd it on any device (e.g. Arduino would be out of scope).
 * While there is a WASM Component Example (cf. [here](https://github.com/radu-matei/wasm-components-example)) - it only describes static linking at compile time and it is unclear yet if this works at runtime as well.
 * Until the WASM component model is standardized and implemented, one needs to exchange data via a shared memory with the module.
 While this is possible, the module needs to validate the data in the [shared memory](https://docs.rs/wasmtime/0.38.1/wasmtime/struct.Memory.html) for correctness and the application needs to also check that returned data is correct.
 Especially one needs to make sure that no memory out-of-bound is accessed, shared memory is very short-lived, memory operations are atomic and that multiple threads do not overwrite each others data.
 For the latter case it might be best that each thread instantiate its own module.
+Finally, one needs to take care that the memory is converted to programming-language specific datatypes, which will be cumbersome to support.
+  * We covered in the study different ways on exchanging data between the app and memory
+  * It is not clear if the WASM component model interface types bring any advantage over using Apache Arrow for exchange as the WASM component model interface types is merely for calling functions with parameters and return values.
+Especially since for the case of ZuSearch, we do not have necessarily complex module interfaces, but the main focus is data processing.
+* Apache Arrow seems to increase the module size not significantly (to be tested)
+* If we exchange a lot of data between modules, one should avoid to return a copy of the data with some modification as this always implies at least have double of the memory size.
+For example let us assume you have the data ```{"doc1": {title: "test", cotent:"this is a test"}, "doc2": {title: "spare thing", cotent:"this is a spare part"}``` and you have a function that replaces all occureances of "part" with "piece" then the function would still return the full data, ie including doc1 and the title of doc2, although they are not modified at all.
+Here one may better replace the data in-place (maybe with some indicator if it has changed).
+* The shared memory might need to grow and this is not automatic - it has to be initiated, ie one needs to check if the data to be written still fits into the memory - a simple and clear function need to be written for this.
+While this is not an issue with rather standard WASM modules, it will be for the use case of ZuSearch as often the default page size might not be sufficient.
+The default page seems to be somehow standardized (?) around 64 KB (see [here](https://docs.rs/wasmtime-environ/0.28.0/wasmtime_environ/constant.WASM_PAGE_SIZE.html) for wasmtime), but may be different in certain scenarios.
+* There is some inherent memory safety of the shared memory, e.g. one cannot read more then what is available and with a clear separation of memory of different modules (and/or different threads of the same module) one can avoid that they read/write in each memory
+ * One needs to check the number of modules etc. to avoid that unncessary memory is allocated to them, ie do load everything in memory and then process, but more lightweight (load chunks into memory and process)
+ * Modules might need to request memory themselves from the application calling them to store potentially additional data due to the transformations they do on the input data (e.g. in case of zusearch replacing in a text > 64 KB certain values).
+Again, this should be avoid as much as possible, a maximum memory limit / module / instance should be configurable.
+The system itself should be designed to stream data through modules, avoid conversion steps and reducing memory usage.